saodem74/NeGenSearch/README.md

 [DONE] • Hyperlink enforcement: When the user clicks on the URL, which has been retrieved as the result of a query, the system shall take the user to the corresponding web site;

-• Specifying OR/AND/NOT Search: A keyword-based search is usually an OR search, i.e., a search on any of the keywords given.
+[DONE] • Specifying OR/AND/NOT Search: A keyword-based search is usually an OR search, i.e., a search on any of the keywords given.
 The system shall allow the user to specify the mode of search, using “OR”, “AND” or “NOT”;

-• Multiple search engines: to run concurrently;
+[DONE] • Multiple search engines: to run concurrently;

 • Deletion of out-of-date URL: and corresponding description from the database;